jiaming-jiang/fdh-web/README.md

 ### <a id="section_overlap">To What Extent Do the Categories Overlap?</a>

 Since we do soft clustering, users have a score for each category.
-But how users who meet the threshold score to be in multiple categories ?
+But how users who meet the threshold score to be in multiple categories?
 We used a simple Venn diagram to visualize the overlap of categories.
 The Venn diagram show the number of users for each categories and the number of users who are in the intersection of multiple categories.

 ![Alt text](./assets/svg/venn_diagram_categories.svg)